Till the World Ends

 "Till the World Ends" is a song by American singer Britney Spears from her seventh studio album, Femme Fatale (2011).
 It was written by Kesha, Dr. Luke, Alexander Kronlund, and Max Martin, while the production was handled by Luke, Martin and Billboard.
-It was released as the second single from the album on March 4, 2011.
+It was released as the second single from the album on March 4, 2011 by Jive Records.
 "Till the World Ends" is an uptempo dance-pop, electropop and Eurodance song with an electro beat.
 It opens with sirens, and has elements of trance and Eurodance.
 The song features a chant-like chorus, and lyrics in which Spears sings about dancing until the end of the world.
 "Till the World Ends" received universal acclaim from critics, who deemed it a catchy dance track and complimented its anthemic nature.

 "Till the World Ends" was treated with different remixes, most notably the Femme Fatale Remix, featuring rapper Nicki Minaj and Kesha, which was released on April 25, 2011.
 The remix adds a rap verse by Minaj at the beginning, new vocals by Kesha, and a dubstep breakdown.
 The Femme Fatale Remix received positive reviews from critics, with most complimenting the diversity of the group and Minaj's rap.
 "Till the World Ends" attained international success, charted on the top-ten in several major music markets, including Australia, France, Ireland, New Zealand, Sweden and Switzerland.
 Spears's solo version reached number eight on the Billboard Hot 100.
 The Femme Fatale Remix propelled the single to the top five on the Canadian Hot 100 and the US Billboard Hot 100.

 An accompanying music video for the "Till the World Ends" was released on April 6, 2011.
 It portrays Spears in an underground dance party set on December 21, 2012.
 Critics noted the similarities with the music video for "I'm a Slave 4 U" (2001), and predominantly gave positive reviews for it.
 A choreography cut was released on April 15, 2011.
 The video was also nominated for two categories at the 2011 MTV Video Music Awards, and went on to win Best Pop Video.
 Spears has performed "Till the World Ends" on television shows Good Morning America and Jimmy Kimmel Live!, and performed it with Minaj at the 2011 Billboard Music Awards.
 She has also performed the song as the encore of the Femme Fatale Tour (2011), Britney: Piece of Me (2013–2017), Britney: Live in Concert (2017) and Piece of Me Tour (2018).